Return Home > Families of Donors > About Organ & Tissue Donation > What is Brain Death?

 What is Brain Death?

-Most deceased organ donation cases occur after the patient has been declared brain dead.
-Brain death can be confusing, especially for families who are confronted with the sudden loss of a loved one
+Most deceased organ donation cases occur after a patient has been declared brain dead.
+Brain death can be confusing, especially for families who are confronted with the sudden loss of a loved one.

 When loss is due to brain death, it can make a devastating experience even more difficult and possibly confusing.

-The concept of brain death can be difficult to understand.
-You may find yourself having questions about brain death even long after your loved one has given the gift of life.
+The concept of brain death can be challenging to understand.
+A family may find themselves having questions about brain death even long after their loved one has given the gift of life.

 Below is some information to help explain the specifics of brain death.